wp-plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V7.61: Changes to prepare for V8.00 - a complete rewrite of the plugin.
+[Mar 4, 2015]
 * V7.60: Compatibility with WP4.1.
 [Jan 8, 2015]
 * V7.51: Renaming the plugin as requested by Google.
 [Nov 30, 2014]
 * V7.50: Renaming the plugin as requested by Google.
 [Nov 30, 2014]